Benefact Trust: Criticism

 In 2017, survivors of church abuse criticised the nexus of corporate ties between Allchurches Trust, Ecclesiastical Insurance, and the Church of England.
 Ecclesiastical was founded in 1887 by the Church of England to conserve the profits of the insurer for itself.
 Since the 1970s, its profits have been paid to Allchurches Trust, which makes substantial block grants to dioceses and cathedrals in addition to grants to many parishes.
 The nexus has been accused of resisting and restricting financial settlements because it is too closely affiliated with the Church itself.
 Research carried out in Companies House revealed the extent of these grants.
-It has been estimated that between 2014-2020 the Church of England will receive in the region of £100 million via Allchurches Trust.
+It has been estimated that between 2014 and 2020 the Church of England will receive in the region of £100 million via Allchurches Trust.
 The search for information on Companies House also revealed that in addition to the senior church figures who have been trustees of the trust, numerous bishops and cathedral deans have been directors on the board of Ecclesiastical itself.
 In July 2017, a BBC Victoria Derbyshire programme commented that the insurer "has had a string of senior members of clergy on its board of directors."